Learning how to improve pitch selection begins with understanding:

 - a clear understanding of the strike zone.

-A hitter's job is to take quality swing on quality pitches, and when the pitcher throws a good pitch to hit, the hitter makes them pay, big time.
+A hitter's job is to take a quality swing on a quality pitch, and when the pitcher throws a good pitch to hit, the hitter makes them pay big time.

-Depsite the ever increasing cases of blind umpires, the strikezone hasn't changed for hundreds of years.
+Despite the ever-increasing cases of blind umpires, the strike zone hasn't changed for hundreds of years.

-For hitter's wanting to learn how to refine and shapen their pitch selection at the plate while increasing their plate discipline - here are a few tips and tricks that will add additional tools to your hitter's tool-box.
+For hitters wanting to learn how to refine and sharpen their pitch selection at the plate while increasing their plate discipline - here are a few tips and tricks that will add additional tools to your hitter's toolbox.